elpatron68/dstask-ui/README.md

 ```

 ### First-start behavior (setup flow)
-- **dstask binary check**: The binary is taken from `config.yaml` or PATH.
-If not found, the server fails fast with an error.
+- **dstask binary check**: The binary is taken from `config.yaml` or discovered via PATH.
+If not found, the server opens the releases page and returns an OS-specific instruction message to install/place `dstask` (see Troubleshooting).
 - **`.dstask` repo check**: For each user (per `repos`) we check whether the `.dstask` directory exists.
   - If missing: the app tries to initialize the `dstask` repository non-interactively (auto-answer "y").
 This creates the local structure only; no Git remote is configured.
   - The home page shows whether a `.git` repo is present and whether a remote is configured.